 Yes.
 Domestic violence cases in Colorado are fast-tracked.
 This means that:

 In non-DV cases, it is not unusual for several weeks to elapse between the arrest and the arraignment.
-The purpose of fast-tracking DV cases is to get you counseling and to protect victims from abusive or violent behavior as soon as possible.4
+The purpose of fast-tracking DV cases is to protect victims and to get you into counseling as soon as possible.4

 Penalties for a DV Conviction